alebeck/BokehHub/README.md

 * `plots`: Contains visualizations
 * `data`: Contains datasets

-In case you want to migrate your BokehHub installation from one system to another and keep your configuration, plots and data, you will need to copy the `~/bokehhub` directory with the above-mentioned subdirectories.
+In case you want to migrate your BokehHub installation and keep your configuration, plots and data, you will need to copy the `~/bokehhub` directory with the above-mentioned subdirectories.

 ## To Do